adaptris/interlok-docs-legacy/pages/developer/developer-consumers.md

 - We provide a sensible default for the timeout if it is not configured.
 - We use `continueProcessingMessages()` to check if we should process the next message or not

-> This is directly related to [reacquireLockBetweenMessages][] from the parent consumer implementation
+{% include note.html content="This is directly related to [reacquireLockBetweenMessages][] from the parent consumer implementation." %}

 - We use [AdaptrisMessageFactory][] directly as we do not support [AdaptrisMessageEncoder][].
 - We trigger the workflow via `retrieveAdaptrisMessageListener().onAdaptrisMessage()`